percona/pmm/doc/source/using.rst

 Performance Schema is not as data-rich as the slow query log, but it has all the critical data and is generally faster to parse.
-In some cases, it may be the only alternative.
+It is recommended to use the slow query log when running Percona Server and the QAN agent is properly configured to avoid overhead.
+Otherwise, it is likely that using Performance Schema will provide better results.

+For more information about configuring QAN agent, see :ref:`configure`.

 **To use Performance Schema:**

-1. Enable it on the server by starting MySQL with the ``performance_schema`` variable set to ``ON``.
+1. Enable it on the server by starting ``mysqld`` with the ``performance_schema`` variable set to ``ON``.
    For example, use the following lines in :file:`my.cnf`: